 Buddha and Beach - 12 Days

-11 nights 4 - 5 star and heritage properties.
+11 nights 4-5 star hotels and heritage properties.

-Guided touring of Dambulla, Polonnaruwa, Sigiriya, Nuwara Eliya, Udawalawe NP and Colombo.
+Guided sightseeing - Dambulla, Polonnaruwa, Sigiriya, Nuwara Eliya, Udawalawe NP and Colombo.

-Scenic train trip Kandy - Nuwara Eliya, canoe and Tuk Tuk trips.
+Scenic train joureny from Kandy to Nuwara Eliya, canoe and Tuk Tuk trips.

-Escorted by an English speaking national guide for group 6 or more (professional chauffeur guide for groups of 5 or less).
+Escorted by an English speaking national guide for groups of 6 or more (professional chauffeur guide for groups of 5 or less).

-Airport arrival and departure transfers on day 1 and day 12.
+Airport arrival and departure transfer on days 1 and 12 .

 All relevant transfers and transportation in private air-conditioned tourism vehicles.